Jaylandolakes/Jaylandolakes/README.md

 About Me

-- Learning Path: I’m self-teaching myself web development with a passion for creating interactive and visually appealing websites.
+- Learning Path: I’m self-teaching myself via The Odin Project for web development with a passion for creating interactive and visually appealing websites.

 - Current Focus: HTML for structuring content, CSS for styling, and JavaScript for adding dynamic functionality.